-Would you like to take a peek at the tools we use to run our business?
+Would you like to take a peek at the tools we use to run this website and a few others?

 This page contains affiliate links.
-If you click on any of those links and buy a product or service, at no extra cost to you, I make a small commission.
-I only ever recommend products and services I use, or have used in the past.
+If you click on any of those links and buy a product or service, at no extra cost to you, we make a small commission.

 - ASUS X550C SonicMaster laptop running Windows 10 (two years old)

 - 32″ Samsung monitor (older!)